inaghnane/ClassTrack/README.md

 Automatically (via QR scan)

-Manually (if needed)
+Manually if needed

 View attendance reports

 🎓 Student

-Scan QR code to confirm presence
+Scan QR codes to confirm presence

 View attendance and absence history

 Join sessions securely

 🔄 Communication Flow (How It Works)
 1️⃣ Session Creation

-The professor creates a session via the interface
+The professor creates a session using the interface

-Backend stores the session in MariaDB
+The backend stores session data in MariaDB

 2️⃣ QR Code Generation

 The professor requests a QR code

-Backend generates a unique session token
+The backend generates a unique session token

-Token is encoded into a QR code and displayed
+The token is encoded into a QR code and displayed

 3️⃣ Attendance Validation

-Student scans the QR code
+The student scans the QR code

 The client sends the token via gRPC

-Backend verifies:
+The backend verifies:

 Session validity